-At its heart, dana is a clear, natural expression of appreciation, gratitude, and care.
+At its heart, dana is a fluid and natural expression of appreciation, gratitude, and care.
 Practiced mindfully, it invites us to reflect on the value of what we have received and to reciprocate.
-But, very different than a fixed, pre-determined price, dana invites our generosity to bubble up naturally and flow as it will.
+But, very different than a fixed, pre-determined exchange, dana invites our generosity to bubble up naturally and flow as it will.

 Dana invites us to relax.
-It acknowledges the importance and value of the teacher, but doesn’t impose specific requirements.
-Dana encourages recognition of the training or teacher, but each student freely arrives at their own decision to give happily and appropriately.
-Unbound from assumptions or fee structures, this practice presents us both freedom and responsibility, and welcomes us to reflect and come to a fitting decision.
+It acknowledges the importance and value of the teacher, but doesn’t impose requirements.
+Dana encourages recognition of what has been received, but each student freely arrives at their own decision to give honestly and appropriately.
+Unbound from assumptions or fee structures, this practice presents us both freedom and responsibility.
+It welcomes us to reflect and come to a fitting decision.

-Dana is encouraged because it is another spiritual tool in your toolkit, an opportunity to see what it feels like, just as in meditation we sit and sit and see what comes up and what it feels like.
-There is no right or wrong dana, and it is often extended anonymously and unceremoniously.
+In this way, dana is another spiritual tool in your toolkit, an opportunity to see what it feels like, just as in meditation we sit and sit and see what comes up and what it feels like.
+There is no right or wrong dana, and it is customarily extended anonymously and unceremoniously.

 Practicing dana allows us to consider our own situation and our impulse to give, and to offer an appropriate gift – to neither under-give nor over-give, but find what reflects our own truth.
 Approached with mindful intention, the practice of dana offers teachings of its own.
 It provides potent insights into our emotional, psychological, and spiritual condition. each time we consider giving.
 We get to see where trust, gratitude, and honesty inspire us, where practical reality influences us, and where fear, grasping, ego, or greed constrain us.

 There is no “right” way to give.
 We can give quickly and impulsively, generously or frugally, and then harvest lessons as we reflect after the fact.
 Or, we can carefully contemplate our motives and hesitance, consider our practical circumstances, and decide thoughtfully how to proceed.
-Either way, with mindful attention to the process, the lessons are rich.
+Either way, with mindful attention to the process, the practice of dana provides rich lessons.

 All traditions and cultures honor generosity and charity as core values and virtues.
-Yet when giving is motivated by obligation or virtue, it is often tainted with resentment, or a self-serving quality.
-We may give grudgingly or too lavishly, or with an eye to offsetting our shortcomings on the celestial balance sheet, to bolster our ego and earn acclaim.
+Yet when giving is motivated by obligation or virtue, it is tainted with complicated emotions, and sometimes includes resentment or a self-serving quality.
+We may give grudgingly or too lavishly, or with an eye to offsetting our shortcomings on the celestial balance sheet, or to bolster our ego and earn “dharma points.’

 Dana allows us to avoid those traps.
-A beautiful description of the spirit of dana can be found in Islam, where the practice of sadaqah has been defined as “… the heart being truthful to itself and to God.”
+A beautiful description of the spirit of dana is found in the Islamic practice of sadaqah, defined as “… the heart being truthful to itself and to God.”

 The practice of dana invites us to –